tetyanago2023/weather_api_code_the_dream/README.md

 **View Temperature**

 Click on the "Temperature" link in the navigation bar to view temperature data.
 Alternatively, users can search for weather by entering a city name in the input field and clicking "Search".
+Also, users can press the "Enter" key to initiate the city search.

 **View Weather Conditions**

 Click on the "Condition" link in the navigation bar to view weather conditions represented by icons.
 Alternatively, users can search for weather condition by entering a city name in the input field and clicking "Search".
+Also, users can press the "Enter" key to initiate the city search.

 **Toggle Dark Mode**